quantextive/qtx/readme.md

  	  pip install pandas
  	  ```

-#### How to make API request?
+#### How to make an API request?

 class `ApiClient` in [`qtx.py`](api_client.py) is provisioned to make API requests.
-In the constructor of the `ApiClient` class a dictionary of default headers for all requests can be supplied.
-So that headers need not be supplied with each request.
+In the constructor of the `ApiClient` class, a dictionary of default headers for all requests can be supplied so that headers need not be supplied with each request.

 ```python
 default_headers = { 'x-api-key' : '<token>' }